Kendjam Lodge - Fly fishing only

 Communication: There is a satellite phone available for you to use.
 You'll be charged $5.00 per minute.
 Wi-Fi is also available, though with limited bandwidth, and is included in the package.
 There is no cell phone service.

-An English-speaking representative will meet you at the airport in Manaus and transfer you to the five-star Caesar Business Hotel in Manaus for your overnight stay.
-(The transfer and the first hotel night are included in the package.)
+You'll fly to Manaus, Brazil.
+An English-speaking lodge representative will greet you at the airport and transfer you to the five-star Caesar Business Hotel in Manaus for your overnight stay.
+(The ground transfer, the first hotel night, and following charter flight are included in the package.)
 The next morning, the host will pick up the group and head to the local airport to board the private charter—a 9-person Cessna Caravan plane, to Kendjam.
-(There is a strictly enforced 45-pound baggage weight limit for the charter flight.)
-After a four-hour flight, you'll arrive at the Kendjam Indian Community landing strip and greeted by the Lodge staff.
+After a four-hour flight, you'll arrive at the Kendjam Indian Community landing strip where you'll be greeted by the Lodge staff.
 Depending on when you arrive, you may then head downstream to Kendjam Lodge or camp at the Indian community overnight.
 A simple lunch of sandwiches will be provided on the three-hour boat trip downstream to the Camp.

 Two anglers per boat and tent: